Uphill Policy

 Uphill Travel Policy

-8. Dogs are NOT permitted within the ski area boundary.
-Dogs are only allowed in base areas and must be on a leash at all times, as per town ordinance.
+- Dogs: Not permitted within the ski area boundary.
+Leashed dogs are allowed only in base areas per town ordinance.

 Designated Route